 A green building is one that is healthy for its occupants and is sensitive to our environment.
-The word Green in building design and construction needs context as there are so many different levels of quality and sustainability that can be put into a building.
-Working with a credible architect is the best way to ensure you are achieving the level of “green” that is right for your own project.
+Nevertheless, the word “Green” in building design and construction needs context.
+There are so many different levels of quality and sustainability that can be put into buildings.
+Therefore, working with a credible architect is the best way to ensure you achieve the right level of “green”.

 Some basic green design elements:

 - Formaldehyde-free, low VOC paints and coatings reduce “off-gassing” that can result in dangerous pollution.

 - White roofing (instead of black) reflects solar heat and reduces air conditioning loads to save energy.

 - Recycled steel construction produces a structure that is strong, non-combustible and mold resistant because it’s cellulose-free.

 - Environmentally and ozone friendly Icynene, a water-based, sprayed floor insulation and rigid Polystyrene (what an inexpensive coffee cup is made of ), made with recycled materials, provide a continuous blanket around the exterior walls and roof.
 As a result, you get superior thermal protection, energy savings and mold resistance.